Foam: Destabilization

 Since, the density of the gas is less than the density of the liquid the left hand side of the equation is always positive.
 Therefore, the inverse of RA must be larger than the RB.
 Meaning that from the top of the bubble to the bottom of the bubble the radius of curvature increases.
 Therefore, without neglecting gravity the bubbles cannot be spherical.
 In addition, as z increases, this causes the difference in RA and RB too, which means the bubble deviates more from its shape the larger it grows.

 Foam destabilization occurs for several reasons.
 First, gravitation causes drainage of liquid to the foam base, which Rybczynski and Hadamar include in their theory; however, foam also destabilizes due to osmotic pressure causes drainage from the lamellas to the Plateau borders due to internal concentration differences in the foam, and Laplace pressure causes diffusion of gas from small to large bubbles due to pressure difference.
 In addition, films can break under disjoining pressure, These effects can lead to rearrangement of the foam structure at scales larger than the bubbles, which may be individual (T1 process) or collective (even of the "avalanche" type).

-Experiments and characterizations

-Being a multi-scale system involving many phenomena, and a versatile medium, foam can be studied using many different techniques.
-Considering the different scales, experimental techniques are diffraction ones, mainly light scattering techniques (DWS, see below, static and dynamic light scattering, X-rays and neutron scattering) at sub-micrometer scales, or microscopic ones.
-Considering the system as continuous, its bulk properties can be characterized by light transmittance but also conductimetry.
-The correlation between structure and bulk is evidenced more accurately by acoustics in particular.
-The organisation between bubbles has been studied numerically using sequential attempts of evolution of the minimum surface energy either at random (Pott's model) or deterministic way (surface evolver).
-The evolution with time (i.e., the dynamics) can be simulated using these models, or the bubble model (Durian), which considers the motion of individual bubbles.

-Observations of the small-scale structure can be made by shining the foam with laser light or x-ray beams and measuring the reflectivity of the films between bubbles.
-Observations of the global structure can be done using neutron scattering.

-A typical light scattering (or diffusion) optical technique, multiple light scattering coupled with vertical scanning, is the most widely used technique to monitor the dispersion state of a product, hence identifying and quantifying destabilization phenomena.
-It works on any concentrated dispersions without dilution, including foams.
-When light is sent through the sample, it is backscattered by the bubbles.
-The backscattering intensity is directly proportional to the size and volume fraction of the dispersed phase.
-Therefore, local changes in concentration (drainage, syneresis) and global changes in size (ripening, coalescence) are detected and monitored.